turbot/pipes-docs/docs/using/flowpipe/pipelines.md

 Select the desired interval or enter a custom cron schedule and then click **Create**.

-A schedule trigger will be created, and you are redirected to the trigger detail page.
+A schedule trigger will be created, and you will be redirected to the trigger detail page.

 ![](/images/docs/pipes/flowpipe/flowpipe_schedule_trigger_detail.png)